M41KL-N41TT/evilginx.botguard/README.md

 > **Warning**
 >
-> 🚨🚨🚨 This repo was created a year ago when the login page was still using the v2 login.
-Google did A/B testing throughout August and completely transitioned to the v3 login page as of September.
+> 🚨🚨🚨 This repo was created 2021 when the login page was still using the v2 login.
+Google did A/B testing throughout August 2022 and completely transitioned to the v3 login page as of September 2022.
 Information provided here may be outdated and incorrect. 🚨🚨🚨

 ## What